 - High-Paying Freelance Writing Jobs

 eByline matches content creators with the world’s biggest brands.
 This site is mostly for journalists or writers that have been published on big sites or magazines.
 This is not a great site for beginner freelance writing jobs.

 If you’re experienced and have been featured it’s definitely worth it.
-When you fill out your profile, you’ll be asked to list those publications or sites and see if it’s recognized in their platform.
+When you fill out your profile, you will be asked to list those publications or sites and see if it’s recognized in their platform.

 They have a pitch board but it’s rarely full so make sure to sign in occasionally and see if you can land a sweet gig with an epic brand.

 Flexjobs, as the name implies, is all about flexibility.
 They have a single goal of making your job as flexible as your life.
 They have job listings in 55 different career categories.
 These jobs range from part-time or full-time and at an entry or executive level.

 All the job listings are thoroughly screened to ensure there are no scams which don’t happen on all sites.
 The one downside is that it is a subscription site but well worth it in my opinion.